OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 - **Resource Group Name**: Which resource group to add the Azure WebApp to.
 - **WebApp Name**: The name to give to the Azure WebApp.
 - **WebApp SKU**: What type of [App Service plan](https://azure.microsoft.com/en-us/pricing/details/app-service/) to use for the WebApp.
-- **WebApp Location**: The data center location where you'd like to host the Azure WebApp.
+- **WebApp Location**: The data center location where you’d like to host the Azure WebApp.

 To add our required parameters, the code looks like this: